-Nmap - Network Mapper
+Nmap, Network Mapper

-Diving into Nmap 🔍
+Diving into Nmap

 What’s Nmap, Anyway?

 Here’s the deal: using Nmap on your own network?
 Totally fine.
 Scanning other people’s systems?
 That’s where you could get into trouble.
-Different countries have different rules, and your internet provider might not be too happy if you start scanning random networks.
-Always get permission first!
+Different countries have different rules, and your internet service provider might not be too happy if you start scanning random networks.
+Always get explicit permission first!

 How Nmap Works

-Before You Start 📚
+Before You Start

 Getting Nmap on Linux

-For systems using the APT package manager (common in VirtualBox-hosted operating systems):
+For systems using the APT Package Manager (common in Debian-based Virtual Machines):

-apt install nmap -y
+sudo apt install nmap -y

-Nmap Syntax
+Nmap Syntax and Basics

 Nmap commands are constructed with specific syntax to customize scans.
 Here are some common examples: